1955 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 1955-D Nickel Value

-Yet this coin becomes genuinely scarce at MS65 and above.
-According to PCGS CoinFacts numismatic expert Jaime Hernandez, the 1955-D is “really scarce” in MS66 condition with “less than a hundred known and none being finer.”
-That’s an extraordinarily small population for a coin with such a large original mintage.
+PCGS CoinFacts expert Jaime Hernandez confirms the 1955-D is “really scarce” in MS66 with “less than a hundred known and none being finer.”
+That’s a top-pop situation for a coin with massive original production.

-A circulated 1955-D is worth 10 to 25 cents.
-Typical uncirculated grades fetch 75 cents to $1.50.
-The auction record for a 1955-D nickel with the Full Steps designation stands at $9,693.75, realized in 2019.
-The coin’s high-grade rarity and the important D/S Overmintmark variety (see Errors section below) give it strong collector interest regardless of its large original mintage.
+Circulated pieces trade for 10 to 25 cents.
+Typical uncirculated grades bring 75 cents to $1.50.
+The auction record with Full Steps is $9,693.75, realized in 2019.
+Between the high-grade scarcity and the D/S Overmintmark variety (covered in the Errors section), this date has strong collector demand regardless of its big mintage number.

 1955-D Nickel Price/Grade Chart